 The lapis stone falls into the category of a Metamorphic rock.
 That means its composition is inclusive of lazurite, sodalite, calcite and pyrite.

 The lazurite is what gives lapis lazuli its dark blue coloration, while the calcite and sodalite add cloudiness and the pyrite provides a sparkly sheen.
 The combination of these minerals results in a gorgeous ultramarine stone that shimmers with gold flecks.

 The deeper and darker a lapis stone’s blue shading is, the more valuable it is considered.
-Lighter lapis lazuli with pale, white flecks is considered lower-grade and referred to as “denim” lapis.
+Lighter lazuli with pale, white flecks is considered lower-grade and referred to as “denim” lapis.

 What is the meaning of lapis lazuli?

 Because of the rarity of this stone’s color, the overarching lapis lazuli meaning is strongly affiliated with royalty, gods, and spirituality.
 The intensity and depth of the lapis stone’s cobalt color contribute to thoughts of great power and universal wisdom.

 For this reason, the ancient Egyptians utilized lapis lazuli as their symbol for the highest respect and spiritual status, embedding the gemstones into the sacred burial ornaments of their fallen rulers.

 In addition to this, the Egyptians also inlaid the blue gemstone into jewelry and talismans that could be carried around as a symbol of wealth, influence, and connection to the divine.